History of Jussie Smollett in Timeline

 March 26, 2019: Charges Dropped

-On April 12, 2019, the city of Chicago filed a lawsuit against Jussie Smollett to recover the $130,105.15 in overtime costs spent investigating the alleged hoax.
+On April 12, 2019, the city of Chicago filed a lawsuit against Jussie Smollett to recover $130,105.15, the cost of overtime incurred during the investigation of the alleged hoax.

-On April 30, 2019, Fox Entertainment announced that although Jussie Smollett's contract had been extended for the sixth season of Empire, there were no plans for his character to appear during it.
+On April 30, 2019, Fox Entertainment announced that despite Jussie Smollett's contract extension for the sixth season of "Empire", there were no plans for his character to appear.

 Loading Video...

-In June 2019, after allegations of favoritism and leniency were made against the prosecutor, Kim Foxx, Foxx asked the state to conduct an independent inquiry by a special investigator.
+In June 2019, prosecutor Kim Foxx, facing allegations of favoritism towards Jussie Smollett, requested the state to conduct an independent inquiry by a special investigator.

-In November 2019, Jussie Smollett filed a countersuit against the city of Chicago, claiming he was the victim of "mass public ridicule and harm."
+In November 2019, Jussie Smollett filed a countersuit against the city of Chicago, claiming he was a victim of "mass public ridicule and harm" and should not reimburse the city for the investigation costs.

 2019: End of Empire Role

-In 2019, Jussie Smollett's portrayal of Jamal Lyon in the Fox drama series Empire ended.
+In 2019, Jussie Smollett's role as Jamal Lyon in the Fox drama series "Empire" came to an end.

 Loading Video...

-On February 11, 2020, after further investigation by a special prosecutor, Jussie Smollett was re-indicted by a Cook County grand jury on six counts of felony disorderly conduct for making four false police reports.
+On February 11, 2020, after further investigation by a special prosecutor, Jussie Smollett was indicted again by a Cook County grand jury on six counts of felony disorderly conduct.

 June 12, 2020: Double Jeopardy Claim Rejected